Bronchial tree: structure, anatomy. Functions of the bronchi. The structure and role of the bronchi The bronchi are formed

 Failure to comply with medical recommendations and maintaining an unhealthy lifestyle provoke the formation of bronchial diseases.
 The most common are bronchitis, which is caused by inflammation of the bronchial walls.
 Pathology is formed under the influence of viruses and bacteria, some of which are needed by the body in minimal quantities.

-Another complication is bronchial asthma, which is characterized by attacks of asphyxia, forming with a clear cyclicality.
-Allergic exposure, air pollution, all kinds of infections can become a catalyst for this.
-To others negative processes refers to:
+Another complication is bronchial asthma, which is characterized by attacks of asphyxia that form in a clear cycle.
+Allergenic effects, air pollution, and all kinds of infections can become a catalyst for this.
+To others negative processes applies:

-• bronchial tuberculosis, accompanied by a forced cough with the excretion of a significant ratio of sputum and aggravated breathing;
+• bronchial tuberculosis, accompanied by a forced cough with the removal of a significant proportion of sputum and aggravated breathing;

-• candidiasis, which forms when the protective functions of the body are weakened, when the epithelium is weakened, forming a fuzzy pattern;
+• candidiasis, which forms when the protective functions of the body are weakened, when the epithelium is weakened, forming an unclear pattern;

-• cancer, in which the human anatomy changes, and the pathology is accompanied persistent cough with discharge of light pink sputum and edema.
+• an oncological disease in which the human anatomy changes and the pathology is accompanied persistent cough with the release of light pink sputum and swelling.

-Thus, in order for the bronchi to remain absolutely healthy, it is necessary to know everything about their location, division into certain parts and the nuances of maintaining health.
-This will allow you to maintain maximum activity, heal the bronchi and lungs, making it possible to live a full life.
+Thus, in order for the bronchi to remain absolutely healthy, you need to know everything about their location, division into certain parts and the nuances of maintaining health.
+This will allow you to maintain maximum activity, improve the health of your bronchi and lungs, giving you the opportunity to live life to the fullest.